danielbh/danielhollcraft.com/ui/src/pages/portfolio/projects/grass-monitor/grass-monitor.md

 platform: Web, Android, iOS
 ---

-An agriculture monitoring system that displayed humidity, temperature, and luminosity of many different areas of a greenhouse.
+An agriculture monitoring system that displays humidity, temperature, and luminosity of many different areas of a greenhouse.